Kuttram 23: Plot

 Thendral reveals that one of her doctor friends treated Aravind and Abhinaya and that Aravind is infertile, leading Thendral to theorize that Abhinaya might have been unfaithful.
 While going through Abhinaya's postmortem report, Vetri realizes that her body contained traces of clomiphene, similar to Jessica's body.
-After talking to the coroner, Vetri learns that there is a third young woman who matches this pattern.
-Realizing that Aravind might be hiding something, Vetri confronts him, who admits that he and Abhinaya had opted for an artificial insemination using his own sperm.
+After talking to the coroner, Vetri learns that a third young woman matched this pattern.
+Realizing that Aravind might be hiding something, Vetri confronts him.
+Aravind admits that he and Abhinaya had opted for an artificial insemination using his own sperm.

-Vetri visits Tulsi at her hospital and sees that on inquiry, he realizes that she is hiding something.
-He requests for all the files on patients who have undergone artificial insemination at the hospital.
-He also notices that Kousalya, a famous TV artist, gets treated successfully in that hospital.
-While studying the files, Vetri realizes that the documents on artificial insemination patients had an unusual watermark with the number 23 on them.
-The following day, Vetri visits Kousalya and her husband to question them on whether they have been blackmailed recently.
+Vetri visits Tulsi at the hospital and, on inquiry, realizes she is hiding something.
+He requests all the files on patients who have undergone artificial insemination at the hospital.
+He also notices that Kousalya, a famous TV artist, is successfully treated at that hospital.
+While studying the files, Vetri realizes that the documents on artificial insemination patients have an unusual watermark with the number 23.
+The following day, Vetri visits Kousalya and her husband to ask whether they have been blackmailed recently.

 Although the couple denies everything, Vetri asks his team to tap their phones, especially incoming calls.
-True enough, Kousalya receives a call instructing her to pay a huge sum of money in exchange for not revealing information that might destroy her career.
+True enough, Kousalya receives a call instructing her to pay a large sum of money to keep quiet about information that could destroy her career.
 Vetri and his team shadow the young couple the next day.
 Kousalya and her husband are seen withdrawing money from a bank and driving through a busy street.
-Just then, a young man covering his face forcefully enters their car and takes the money.
+Just then, a young man, covering his face, forcefully enters their car and takes the money.
 By the time Vetri catches up with them, the man has escaped.
 However, Vetri's men had placed a tracker on the bag containing the money.

-Vetri easily tracks the person to his apartment and manages to overpower him for interrogation.
+Vetri easily tracks the person to his apartment and overpowers him for interrogation.
 The person reveals himself as Gaurav and is part of a gang that has been blackmailing several women in the city who have legally undergone artificial insemination at Tulsi's hospital.
 One of their first victims was Jessica, an ardent cricket fan.
-She had hired Gaurav's gang to get hold of her favorite cricket player's sperm in order to conceive his child.
+She had hired Gaurav's gang to get hold of her favorite cricket player's sperm to conceive his child.
 However, she soon felt guilty.
 Feeling that they might get caught, Gaurav killed her and the priest who heard her confession.